flare-labs-ltd/fasset-bots/docs/config.md

     deployer?: NativeAccount;
   }
 ```

+Variable `wallet.encryption_password` should be at least 16 characters long.
+It can be generated via command `yarn key createWalletEncryptionPassword`.
+See more [here](./cli.md#cli-key).

 `secrets.json` needs to have restricted read and write rights.
 This can be set by `chmod 600 secrets.json`